-On 5 June, police in Bejaia held the 24 members of the group for 13 Hours.
+On 5 June, police in Bejaia held the 24 members of the group for 13 hours, including six children.
 They interrogated the adults and took their photographs and fingerprints.

 According to Nadia Saliba, a group member and wife of detainee Khireddine Ahman, one officer said they are traitors of Islam and do not deserve rights as citizens.
-The members of the group were told they would appear in court the next morning and that their children were prohibited from attending Algerian schools until next year.
+The 18 adult members were told they would appear in court the next morning and that their children were prohibited from attending Algerian schools until next year.

 On 6 June, the group of 24 spent 14 hours in court before three of them — Redouane Foufa, the coordinator of the movement in Bejaia, and two other members, Khireddine Ahman and Cherif Mohamed Ali — were charged and sent to Bejaia’s Oued Ghir prison.

 The Ahmadi Religion of Peace and Light was established in 1993.
 It follows the teachings of Imam Mahdi and believes in Imam Ahmed al-Hassan as its divine guide.
 There are currently an estimated 70 members in Algeria.